 Federal and State statutes require that criminal background checks be completed for all persons who provide care for others or who have access to people who receive care.
 Clinical agencies prohibit placement of students with criminal histories of specific crimes and offenses that have been identified by the state of Wisconsin as bars to employment or licensure (such as abuse, assault or neglect).
-Viterbo University Department of Dietetics and Nutrition requires that all students complete a disclosure statement and submit to a criminal history search (criminal background check) when submitting their application to the supervised practice phase of the dietetics program.
+Viterbo University Department of Dietetics and Nutrition requires that all students complete a disclosure statement (BID form) and submit to a criminal history search (criminal background check) when submitting their application to the professional practice phase of the dietetics program.
 Healthcare agencies may require additional criminal history searches prior to student placement in that agency.
-Students are required to comply and are responsible for the cost of the search for states outside of Wisconsin.
-Costs for criminal background searches within the state of Wisconsin will be covered by the Department of Nutrition and Dietetics.
+Students are required to comply and are responsible for the cost of the search for all states in which they will be completing supervised practice.